gianordoli/autocomplete_archive/_papers/testing_protocols/README.md

 ### Findings

 The interface seems to work for the most part.
-The main thing to be fixed is vertical navigation, that should not change the current date.
+The main thing to be fixed is the vertical navigation.
+It should not change the current date.
 Besides that, the mobile version needs to be fixed.

-Regarding the visualization, people didn't seem bothered by the slow data aspect of it — not being able to see more than one set of results per page.
-However, visual elements — color differentiation, arrows — could higly improve the comparison accross subsets.
+Regarding the visualization, people didn't seem bothered by the slow data aspect of it, that is, by not being able to see more than one set of results per page.
+However, visual elements — color differentiation, arrows — could highly improve the comparison accross subsets.

 As for the concept, it was partially sucessfull.
 People's interest in the data — both in questioning the source and pointing out findings — was a positive aspect.
 The former signals that a FAQ could be an useful addition to the project.
 The latter proves the research value of the data, one of the goals of the project.